 “She is a great tutor!
 [Student] loves her and she has seen such amazing results — highly recommend.”

-Getting feedback like this is part of what makes the job worth continuing.
-I plan to remain active on the platform as I continue to support my existing clients.
+Getting feedback like this is part of what made this job rewarding.
+I stayed active on the platform until I moved to New Zealand, when I then phased out support for my existing clients.